 Why are we asking for your information?

-ACC will normally only share information (other than in child protection situations) in order to provide services for your child as part of his/her school education.
-We have an agreement with Police Scotland, NHS Grampian, Moray Council and Aberdeenshire Council which governs how we share data with these partners.
-ACC’s partner agencies can be found on our Education website with further details of the information that we share with each partner.
+As part of Aberdeen City Council (ACC) we will only share information to get help for your child (apart from in child protection situations).
+We have an agreement with our partner agencies; Police Scotland, NHS Grampian, Moray Council and Aberdeenshire Council which governs how we share data.
+Our partner agencies are listed on our education website.
+This will give you further details of the information that we share with each partner.

 Throughout the time that your child, or young person is receiving support, we will keep records about the type of support they are given and the progress they are making.
 This information will be stored safely and securely, and we will keep it for 1 year from the date your child or young person leaves the service or date of last contact.
-We will keep anonymised data beyond this period for the purposes of auditing service provision and quality assurance.
+We will keep collated data about how we support children so we can audit service provision.